 Arranging an Informational Interview

 - Your Career Advisor at the Pomerantz Career Center can help you “brainstorm” potential people to interview.
 Friends, parents, friends’ parents, and parents’ friends are potential sources of locating people who might be willing to participate in an informational interview with you.

 - Prioritize your list based on areas of greatest interest to you and convenience of arrangements.
 Select two or three prospective subjects to interview.
-When you contact them, identify yourself as a student at The University of Iowa, state that you are interested in the career or internships they have chosen, and ask if they mind meeting or speaking with you for 20-30 minutes to discuss their career and to answer some questions.
+When you contact them, identify yourself as a student at The University of Iowa and state that you are interested in the career or internships they have chosen, and ask if they mind meeting or speaking with you for 20-30 minutes to discuss their career and to answer some questions.

 - See Informational Interview Request sample email below.